Major General Faisal Naseer: Biography, Career, and All about DGC ISI

 DGC Major General Faisal Naseer was borns in Rawalpindi in the 70s.

 He belongs to PMA 85 Long Course, where he joined the Pakistan Army in 1992 after passing out.
-He is a young army officer, considered a professional soldier.
+He is a young army officer, considered a professional soldier of in the Pakistan Army.

 He is a career officer belonging to the Military Intelligence of the Pakistan Army.
 Major General Faisal is also considered currently one of the best officers in the army on the issue of counterintelligence